 The Proposed Project anticipates specific residential products that fall within general lot-size designations.
 The size of the lot will have the largest impact on the annual per-lot demand for water.
-Indoor demands remain relatively consistent regardless of lot size.
+Indoor demands remain relatively consistent regardless of lot size, with the exception of apartments, which tend to have fewer people living in each unit and thus a slightly lower indoor use.

 For purposes of this WSA, the per-lot demand for residential lots will be described as "the acrefeet of water use annually per dwelling unit" - or simply put, acre-feet/dwelling unit (af/du).
-This value will reflect indoor and outdoor uses expected for a typical dwelling unit for each of the following classifications:3
+This value will reflect indoor and outdoor uses expected for a typical dwelling unit for each of the following classifications:

+- 1-acre custom lots

-- 1 to 3-acre custom lots - 1/2 acre production lots - 8,000 to 10,000 square-foot production lots - 5,000 to 7,000 square-foot production home lots
+- 1⁄2-acre custom lots

+- 8,000 to 10,000 square-foot production lots

+- 5,000 to 7,000 square-foot production lots

+- Condominiums/townhouses

+- Multi-family housing with community facilities including pool and/or clubhouse